Graduate Admissions

 Transferring Into MIT

 The graduate program does not allow transfer students to enter the program.
-Applicants who have begun another program may qualify to waive required courses they have already taken and instead take free electives.
+Applicants who have begun another program may qualify to waive required courses they have already taken and instead take electives.
 There is no option to shorten the 3.5-year MArch program.

 Taking Classes Outside of a Degree Program